getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     `12.5...` that doesn't represent any coherent Foi reading, so the wrapper is deliberately scoped to integer forms only.

-12. General fallback within EscapedNumber:
+12. **General fallback within EscapedNumber.**

     Each EscapedNumber arm tries the Number variant first, and on failure falls back to General within the same arm.
 This allows multi-char escapes followed by identifier-shaped
-    content to tokenize as Escape + General rather than failing the whole arm and falling through to standalone EscapePlain:
+    content to tokenize as Escape + General rather than failing the whole arm:

     ```
     "\h_foo"   → Escape("\h"), General("_foo")